serebrov/vimrc/README.md

     link_to(""text"", my_p(sing(""one""), plu(fn(""two""))))
                       *   A                               B
                       |
                       c%   --- from here will change until B
                       %c%  --- will change the A-B, including brackets
-                      %c( --- will change inside the A-B
+                      %ci( --- here will change inside the A-B
 ```

 See also [Vim's life-changing c%](http://thepugautomatic.com/2014/03/vims-life-changing-c-percent/).